freight-hub/freighthub-frontend-challenge/README.md

 -   [Server Side](##server--side)

 # Business need

-**Your goal is to set up an application which enables the user to view and manage shipments.**

 The main goal is for the user to check the shipments at a glance.
 This allows users to take faster decisions and plan ahead of time.